mistval/monochrome/README.md

 See /commands/navigation.js for the code behind the above example.
 ### Dynamic reloading
 In general, when you change bot code, it is safest to stop and restart the bot.
-But if your bot has non-persistent data that you don't want to lose, or if you want absolutely zero downtime, monochrome supports dynamic reloading of code via the }reload command.
+But if your bot has volatile data that you don't want to lose, or if you want absolutely zero downtime, monochrome supports dynamic reloading of code via the }reload command.
 You can add, remove, or modify commands and any other code of yours on the fly, without stopping the bot.

 In order to support this, you must do one thing.
 In your commands, use the reload module to import your modules, instead of ```require```.
 Here is an example: